This post may contain affiliate links. Please read my disclosure and privacy policy.

 shredded cheese added to the bean sauce.

 Then, add the shredded cheese and stir until it has melted.
-(Do not melt the cheese over the stovetop burner, or the texture will be stringier.)
+(Do NOT melt the cheese over the stovetop burner, or the texture will be stringier.)

 broccoli stirred into mac and cheese.

-For a healthier mac and cheese, stir in some cooked veggies, like steamed broccoli or spinach.
+For an even healthier mac and cheese, stir in some cooked vegetables, such as steamed broccoli or spinach.
 You can also add cooked chicken to make it a complete meal.
-This mac and cheese recipe is easily customized with any other vegetables you love.

 Leftover mac and cheese can be stored in an airtight container in the fridge for up to 5 days.
+Reheat it on the stovetop over medium heat, adding a splash of water and stirring often, until it’s heated through again.

 Frequently Asked Questions